amandavhernan/P3-INST126/README.md

 ## How it works

-The code is composed of a total of five functions and one main dictionary data structure that will return all necessary information for each function.
-A function will be created for each report.
-There will a function to track suspicious activities, irresponsible behavior, and so on.
-By doing this, our code will be much more organized and cohesive.

-When a user runs the program, it will first import and read the log file that contains all of the information needed to create the reports.
+At first, we were expecting our code to consist of a total of five functions and one main dictionary data structure that will return all necessary information for each function; however, things didn't seem to go the way we had planned.
+After discussing this for a while, we decided to create only 2 functions, "logFile" and "writtenReport."
+The "logFile" function was created to read the userlog.log and store that data into one big dictionary, named "logsDict," consisting of several rows and columns includuing information about the users.
+The first column in each row represents the "Date and Time" of the activity.
+The second column of each row represents the "User Activity", including "login" and "logout."
+The third column of every row represents the "Server" from which the activity of the user has occurred and the fourth and final column gives the specific Email-ID of the user.
+To generate each report using the information in the dictionary, we cohesively and in an organized manner generated code to track suspicious activities, irresponsible behavior, system glitch, and domain count.
+When a user first runs our program, the log file will be read and stored into the dictionary "logsDict."
+Next, the "writtenReport" function will be generated, giving each report the correct instructions to be printed into each report file.
+Lastly, the suspicious activities, irresponsible behavior, system glitch, and domain count reports will be implemented respectively.

 ### Tracking suspicious activities

-The first function has two conditional statements.
-The first checks if an employee logged into any of the system servers (mailserver.local, myworkstation.local, or webserver.local) more than five times in a single day.
-The second checks if any employees logged in between 12:00 a.m. to 5:00 a.m.
-Those who log in more than five times or log in between 12-5 a.m. will be marked as suspicious.
-The program will return the total number of suspicious activities.
+To generate our first report, we created a dictionary called "susActivity" and set a variable, named "susCount" to 0.
+Next, we utilized iterations in order to create expressions for the variables "loginCount" and "lateLogin."
+Next, we implemented two conditional statements; the first conditional statement checks if an employee logged into any of the system servers (mailserver.local, myworkstation.local, or webserver.local) more than five times in one single day.
+The second conditional statement checks if any employees logged in between 12:00 a.m. and 5:00 a.m. in one single day.
+Those who logged in more than five times or  in between 12-5 a.m. in one single day will be marked as suspicious.
+The following code represents our conditional statements:

+if loginCount > 5 or lateLogin:
+            susCount += 1
+            if user_email in susActivity:
+                susActivity[user_email].append(date)
+            else:
+                susActivity[user_email] = [date]
+            sorted(susActivity[user_email])

+Lastly, the program will return the total number of suspicious activities and append it into a new text file, called "suspicious_report.txt."

 ### Tracking irresponsible behavior